filecoin-project/phase2-attestations/934fe8c/README.md

 ### Verify contributions individually (suggested alternative to section 3. above)

-If run sequentially, as presented below, the following command will take a very long time (months).
+If run sequentially, as presented below, the following command will take a long time.

 We encourage verifiers to split the command into smaller pieces and run them in parallel on multiple machines.
 Each sub-command can be run independently, and each must be run at least once.
 Every sub-command must succeed for the